antaz/hikari/share/man/man1/hikari.md

   Layout selection awaits one of the layout registers **a** to **z** to be selected. *ESC* cancels this mode without selecting a layout.
 If the layout register happens to be empty this action is a no-op.
+If the view that currently has focus can be tiled and is not borrowed it will get raised to the top of the stack.

 * **mode-enter-mark-assign**